0xHabitat/docs/docs/Contributors/Bounties.md

 #### How to create a new bounty?
 Create an issue with bounty description and a bounty tag in an appropriate repository. see: [Habitat Github](https://github.com/0xHabitat/habitat/issues/new?assignees=&labels=Bounty&template=Bounty.md&title=)

-Communicate the bounty to the organisation by submitting the bounty in the discord channel: "Workbench" or via the "Bounty Board".
+Communicate the bounty to the organisation by submitting the bounty in the discord channel on the [Bounty Board](https://discord.com/channels/768756174433943554/941332950790864967).

 #### Objections
 Any bounty can be objected by anyone through communication channel or GitHub for 2 days after its creation.